nginxinc/nginx-prometheus-exporter/README.md

 Usage of ./nginx-prometheus-exporter:
   -nginx.plus
         Start the exporter for NGINX Plus.
 By default, the exporter is started for NGINX.
 The default value can be overwritten by NGINX_PLUS environment variable.
+  -nginx.retries int
+        A number of retries the exporter will make on start to connect to the NGINX stub_status page/NGINX Plus API before exiting with an error.
+The default value can be overwritten by NGINX_RETRIES environment variable.
+  -nginx.retry-interval duration
+        An interval between retries to connect to the NGINX stub_status page/NGINX Plus API on start.
+The default value can be overwritten by NGINX_RETRY_INTERVAL environment variable. (default 5s)
   -nginx.scrape-uri string
         A URI for scraping NGINX or NGINX Plus metrics.
         For NGINX, the stub_status page must be available through the URI.
 For NGINX Plus -- the API.
 The default value can be overwritten by SCRAPE_URI environment variable. (default "http://127.0.0.1:8080/stub_status")
   -nginx.ssl-verify
         Perform SSL certificate verification.
 The default value can be overwritten by SSL_VERIFY environment variable. (default true)
   -nginx.timeout duration
-        A timeout for scraping metrics from NGINX or NGINX Plus. (default 5s) -web.listen-address string
+        A timeout for scraping metrics from NGINX or NGINX Plus.
+The default value can be overwritten by TIMEOUT environment variable. (default 5s)
+  -web.listen-address string
         An address to listen on for web interface and telemetry.
 The default value can be overwritten by LISTEN_ADDRESS environment variable. (default ":9113")
   -web.telemetry-path string